AI Phone Assistant for Speech Disabilities

 Medical appointments

-Scheduling, rescheduling, getting test results, asking about medication — these calls happen constantly and most medical offices still require a phone call.
-Mio handles all of it and gives you a written record of everything discussed.
+Scheduling, rescheduling, results, medication questions — most medical offices still require a phone call, and most put you in a queue first.

 Getting started